 Birds have inspired some of the most moving and insightful art and literature in history.
-Consider the following insightful and moving poem from English poet John Clare (1793 – 1864): The Yellowhammer's Nest BY JOHN CLARKE Just by the wooden brig a bird flew up, Frit by the cowboy as he scrambled down To reach … Continue reading Horus: The Yellowhammer’s Nest
+BirbObserver reprints this thoughtful period poem by Englishman John Clare (1793 – 1864): The Yellowhammer's Nest BY JOHN CLARE Just by the wooden brig a bird flew up, Frit by the cowboy as he scrambled down To reach the misty dewberry—let … Continue reading Horus: The Yellowhammer’s Nest

-By S Katherine Clarke, with Sarah Ludick Our February 15th edition of The Round Up asks if there's a Fine, Fine Line between a budgie’s fascination with mirrors and an African Grey’s plot for #birdworlddominion?
+By S Katherine Clarke Our February 15th edition of The Round Up asks if there's a Fine, Fine Line between a budgie’s fascination with mirrors and an African Grey’s plot for #birdworlddominion?
 In honor of Valentine’s Day, this issue explores birb self-love — in its hopefully healthy expression.
-See all the wonderful photos … Continue reading A Fine, Fine Line
+See all the wonderful photos and pics … Continue reading A Fine, Fine Line

 There's been a lot of birb activity over the last two weeks and we've managed to, again, assemble some of the very best!
 Click here to catch up on the latest 'Birb Happenings' from social media!